tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-unguided-Data-platform-upgrade-and-migration.md

 #### Tasks to Complete

-- Modify the web.config so that SqlServerConnectionString is correct for your environment.
+- Modify the web.config so that SqlServerConnectionString is correct for your environment
-- Delete the existing entity model present in the files under the Data folder in Solution explorer.
+- Delete the existing entity model present in the files under the Data folder in Solution explorer
-- Connect to the SQL Server database through Server Explorer in Visual Studio.
+- Connect to the SQL Server database through Server Explorer in Visual Studio
-- Create a new Code First model against the SQL Server database.
+- Create a new Code First model against the SQL Server database

 #### Exit Criteria

-- You have successfully generated a new model.
+- You have successfully generated a new model

 ### Task 2: Modify Application Code

 #### Tasks to Complete

-- Change the DataContext to use your SqlServerConnectionString.
+- Change the DataContext to use your SqlServerConnectionString
-- Within `HomeController.cs` uncomment the SQL Server specific code and comment out the Oracle specific code.
+- Within `HomeController.cs` uncomment the SQL Server specific code and comment out the Oracle specific code
-- Modify `SALESBYYEAR.cs` so that `YEAR` is of type int and `SUBTOTAL` is of type decimal.
+- Modify `SALESBYYEAR.cs` so that `YEAR` is of type int and `SUBTOTAL` is of type decimal
-- Modify `SalesByYearViewModel.cs` so that `Year` is of type int.
+- Modify `SalesByYearViewModel.cs` so that `Year` is of type int
 - Run the SALES_BY_YEAR_fix.sql

 #### Exit Criteria

-- You can run the application and see the dashboard showing correctly, this time with data coming from SQL Server.
+- You can run the application and see the dashboard showing correctly, this time with data coming from SQL Server

     ![This is a screenshot of the Northwind Traders Dashboard.](./media/northwind-traders-dashboard.png "View the dashboard")